-Tabebuias belong to the bignonia plant family, a very large, mostly tropical plant family, encircling the earth and known most prominently for its highly ornamental flowering trees.
-Trees of the genus Tabebuia occur naturally onlyin the New World tropics and are perhaps the best known ornamentals of the entire bignonia family.
+Tabebuias trees belong to the bignonia plant family, a very large, mostly tropical plant family encircling the earth; most prominently for its highly ornamental flowering trees.
+Additionally, trees of the genus Tabebuia occur naturally only in the New World tropics and are perhaps the best known ornamentals of the entire bignonia family.

 <h2> Origin </h2>

 Tabebuias are native to both the subtropics and tropics, extending from Mexico in the north to Argentina in the south; and including the Caribbean.
 Also, the greatest species diversity is in Cuba and the Island of Hispaniola (Haiti and the Dominican Republic).